About the book

 - Part 4 examines specific tools for navigating the unique challenges of productivity while teaching online.
 It includes ways to grade more productively while still providing rich feedback to students.

 - Part 5 shares techniques for keeping one’s course materials current and relevant in the most efficient ways possible.

-The Productive Online Professor is a practical guide for how to provide high quality online classes to diverse students.
+The Productive Online and Offline Professor is a practical guide for how to provide high quality online classes to diverse students.
 This book shares specific technology and other tools that may be used in charting a course toward greater productivity.
 It is intended to be a professional resource for fulfilling our roles with excellence and joy, while managing other priorities in our personal and professional lives.